 So, only a minute fraction of what gets written will ever get published.
-And of what gets published, only a quarter or less will make a clear profit.
+And of what gets published, only about one book in five will turn a clear profit in the US.
 A tinier percentage again will make seriously big money.